-What if I have other insurance in addition to Medicaid?
+What if I or my child has other insurance in addition to Medicaid?

-You are required to tell Medicaid staff about any private health insurance you have.
+You are required to tell Medicaid staff about any private health insurance you/your child has.
 You should call the Medicaid Third Party Resources hotline and update your Medicaid case file if:

-- Your private health insurance is canceled. - You get new insurance coverage.

-• You have general questions about third party insurance.
+- Your private health insurance is canceled. - You have general questions about third party insurance.